edoars/CPRNG/README.md

 The directory `src` contains the code used to sample multipliers.

-The databases of candidate multipliers are available at http://vigna.di.unimi.it/CPRNG.zip
+The databases of candidate multipliers are available at http://vigna.di.unimi.it/CPRNG.zip .
+(The size of the zip file is about 2 gigabytes; the unzipped data is about 5 gigabytes.)